Julia sets as buried Julia components: Introduction

 \subsection{Statement of the main results}

-Still in \cite{McM88}, McMullen asked the following question: Let $J_0$ be a periodic Julia component of a rational map $f$.
-Does there exist another rational map $g$ such that the restriction of $g$ on $J(g)$ is quasiconformally conjugate to $f$ on $J_0$?
-He answered this question affirmatively and actually, in complex dynamics, how to decompose a dynamical systems is an important problem.
+In \cite[Theorem 3.4]{McM88}, McMullen proved the following result: Let $J_0$ be a Julia component of a rational map $f$ (other than a single point) such that $f(J_0)=J_0$.
+Then there exists another rational map $g$ such that $f:J_0\to J_0$ is quasiconformally conjugate to $g:J(g)\to J(g)$.
+By quasiconformally conjugate of $f|_{J_0}$ and $g|_{J(g)}$ we mean that there exists a quasiconformal mapping $\varphi:\EC\to\EC$ such that $\varphi(J_0)=J(g)$ and the restriction of $\varphi$ in a small open neighborhood of $J_0$ is a conjugacy of $f$ and $g$.
+This implies that the dynamics of $f$ can be decomposed into some small pieces.
+Actually, in complex dynamics, how to decompose a dynamical systems is an important problem.

-In this article, we are interested in the inverse question of McMullen: Could any connected Julia set appear as a buried Julia component of a higher degree rational map?
-As a complete answer to this question, we prove the following result.
+In this article, we are interested in the inverse procedure of McMullen: \begin{ques} Could any connected Julia set appear as a buried Julia component of a higher degree rational map? \end{ques} As a complete answer to this question, we prove the following result.

 \begin{thm} Let $f:\EC\to\EC$ be a rational map with degree at least two whose Julia set $J(f)\neq\EC$ is connected.
 Then there is a rational map $g$ such that $g$ has a buried Julia component on which $g$ is quasiconformally conjugate to $f$ on $J(f)$ if and only if $f$ does not have parabolic basins and Siegel disks.